EdelweissFE/EdelweissFE/README.md

 - Numpy
 - Scipy
 - Cython 0.28+
-- Intel MKL for the PARDISO solver
+- Intel MKL for the PARDISO
+- Eigen Library for Linear Algebra
 - Matplotlib
 - OpenMP
 - bftUserLibrary (Elements and Materials)

 A recent version of Anaconda (https://anaconda.org/) is sufficient to compile and run EdelweissFE on a linux system.
+The Eigen library should be in accessible for the compiler through the standard include paths; It is recommended to install the headers in `/usr/include`

 ## Configuration